caelia/civet/README.md

 blocks (which generally will have been read from extension templates, but could potentially be created programmatically), and a CONTEXT object, and returns a transformed SXML document.
 The BLOCK-DATA alist consists of `'((NAME .
-(LOCALE VARS BLOCK)) ...), where NAME corresponds to the name of a block in the source template, LOCALE and VARS are, respectively, locale options and variables read from the template, and BLOCK is an SXML fragment consisting of a `cvt:block` element and its content.
+(LOCALE VARS MACROS BLOCK)) ...), where NAME corresponds to the name of a block in the source template, LOCALE, VARS, and MACROS are, respectively, locale options, variables, and macros read from the template, and BLOCK is an SXML fragment consisting of a `cvt:block` element and its content.

 #### [procedure]  `(load-template NAME #!optional (NSMAP '())`